Portfolio-Allan-Rolle/100AngularChallenges/README.md

 18. Create a directive that debounces a click event for up to 500ms.
 19. Build a quote component that takes in a quote, author and occupation.
 20. Build a toggle component that takes in a value and has a smooth transition when changing.
-21. Build a pipe that takes in an array of strings and filters it by a string.
+21. Build a pipe that displays a human-friendly representation of a timestamp.
 22. Build a rich text viewer component that strips outs the html when it is invalid.
 23. Build a debounce search input that notifies the parent of its value updating every 250ms.
 24. Build a search list component that displays a list of possible strings that matches a given string.